Jacwutang/Sauce/README.md

 insertIndex =  counter % 300
 counter = (counter + 1) % 300
 ```
-Once all 300 slots in the array are filled, the next entry will be at index 0.
+Once all 300 slots in the array are filled, the next entry will be at index 0, and then 1,2,3,etc...
+Such that the oldest points get overwritten.

 --------------------------------------------------------------

 #### 3) Testing